-To make a request to Change Grow Live for any personal information we may hold you need to put the request in writing addressing it to the Data Officer, Legal Services Dept, or writing to the address provided below.
+To make a request to Change Grow Live to receive details on any personal information we hold on you, please send your request to the relevant Change Grow Live office.
+You can also send your request to the Data Protection Officer, Legal Services Dept.

 You can also get further information on:

 agreements we have with other organisations for sharing information;

 - circumstances where we can pass on personal data without consent for example, to prevent and detect crime and to produce anonymised statistics;

 - our instructions to staff on how to collect, use and delete personal data; and